IOWA OSTEOPATHIC MEDICAL ASSOCIATION

 Mandatory Coverage of HPV Vaccine, Recommendation of – 2007

-WHEREAS, seventy percent (70%) of cervical cancers are caused by the Human Papilloma Virus, Types 16 and 18; and ninety percent (90%) of genital warts are caused by Human Papilloma Virus, Types 6 and 11; and a large number of women are expected to die from cervical cancer; and this vaccine is approved for males and females ages nine to twenty-six; and therefore be it,
+WHEREAS, the majority of cervical cancers are caused by the Human Papilloma Virus; and a majority of genital warts are caused by Human Papilloma Virus; and a large number of women may die from cervical cancer; and this vaccine is approved for males and females ages nine to twenty-six; and therefore be it,

 RESOLVED, that the Iowa Osteopathic Medical Association (IOMA) recommends to the appropriate state agencies and legislative bodies, that the HPV vaccine be included in the mandatory vaccine list and/or be made available to general public through the state department of health; and consistent with U.S. Preventative Services Task Force.